 Pinterest: Bark monitors the child's profile, the images and descriptions that they pin.

 Flickr: Bark monitors the photos your child posts and the comments on those photos.

 Tumblr: Bark monitors answers, chats, links, photos, photo posts, quotes and blog posts on Tumblr.

-FAQ - Do you monitor photos and videos.
+Do we monitor photos and videos?
 Short answer - Yes, absolutely.
 Long answer, this includes images that have text overlay on them.
 Our algorithms can parse out the text overlay and analyzes that along with the picture for any potential abuses.
 It’s really kind of amazing what technology can do and how it can help you keep your kids safer online.

 Confused?
 Imagine your kid takes a picture of their face (aka a selfie) and then writes in text on top of the image “I hate myself,” and posts it to their Tumblr.
 Bark algorithms would analyze the photo, which is innocuous, but also that text overlay, not so innocuous, and alerts you to potential depression also providing recommended actions on how to talk to your child about depression along with other resources where you can seek help if the situations warrants it.

 Ask.Fm: Bark monitors the questions/comments your child asks and the answers they receive, as well as, the questions/comments they are asked and the answers they post.